Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/book-reviews/category_theory.md

     <span class="text-muted">Tom Leinster</span>
     <a href="https://arxiv.org/pdf/1612.09375">Online link</a>
     <br/>
-    <span class="text-muted"><i>Prerequisites: a general background in algebra/topology is helpful for motivation, but is not strictly required.</i></span>
+    <span class="text-muted"><i>Prerequisites: Some general background in algebra or topology is helpful for motivation.</i></span>
 </p>

 An excellent first introduction to category theory, this text is full of useful examples and exercises for the reader.
-This book is very short, being less than 200 pages, but throughly covers standard core material that often appears in other places in mathematics.
+This book is very short, being less than 200 pages, but thoroughly covers standard core material that often appears in other places in mathematics.
 A good choice if you want to quickly learn basic category theory for applications in other areas.

 ---